-31km of the 222km Gyeongwon Line between Seoul and Wonsan is disconnected: 16.2km between Shintanri and the MDL on the ROK side, and 14.8km between Pyonggang to the MDL on the DPRK side.
-The construction plan was drawn up in the ROK, with the cost of the work estimated to reach 86.8 billion won.
+16.2km between Shintanri and the MDL on the ROK side, and 14.8km between Pyonggang and the MDL on the DPRK side.

 3) Mt.
-Kumkang Line
+Gumgang Line

 On the Mt.
-Kumkang Line, the sections between Chulwon and the MDL (32.5km) on the ROK side, and Nekumkang and the MDL (84.1km) on the DPRK side are disconnected.
+Gumgang Line, the sections between Chulwon and the MDL (32.5km) on the ROK side, and Naegumgang and the MDL (84.1km) on the DPRK side are disconnected.
 The ROK side has drawn up a plan for construction work, but there are no plans to reconnect this line at present.